Deprivation of Liberty Safeguards (DoLS) at a glance

 - Is the person subject to continuous supervision and control? and

-If someone is subject to that level of supervision, and is not free to leave, then it is almost certain that they are being deprived of their liberty.
-But even with the 'acid test' it can be difficult to be clear when the use of restrictions and restraint in someone's support crosses the line to depriving a person of their liberty.
-Each case must be considered on its own merits, but in addition to the two 'acid test' questions, if the following features are present, it would make sense to consider a deprivation of liberty application:
+If someone is subject to a high level of supervision, and is not free to leave the premises permanently, then it is almost certain that they are being deprived of their liberty.
+Each case must be considered on its own merits, but in addition to the two ‘acid test’ questions, if the following features are present, you must request the completion of assessments for a deprivation of liberty authorisation:

 - frequent use of sedation/medication to control behaviour